isaacnmm/pestpolicy-hugo2XX/content/contact.md

 ## Get in Touch

-Have questions, feedback, or just want to say hello?
-Use the form below to send us a message!
+We'd love to hear from you!
+Please use the form below to send us your questions, feedback, or email subscription requests.

 <form name="contact" method="POST" data-netlify="true" netlify-honeypot="bot-field">
     <input type="hidden" name="form-name" value="contact" />